massoncheg/forgejo-docs/docs/admin/gitea-migration.md

 license: 'CC-BY-SA-4.0'
 ---

-This guide describes how to go from Gitea to Forgejo if Gitea is installed via a package manager.
+This guide describes how to go from Gitea to Forgejo.

 Upgrades are supported [up to Gitea v1.22 included](https://forgejo.org/2024-12-gitea-compatibility/), in two steps:

 - Upgrade from any Gitea version up to and including v1.22.x to Forgejo v10.0.x
 - Upgrade from Forgejo v10.0.x to any Forgejo version greater than v10.

+Here's what to expect, and some helpful tips:

+- First of all, ensure you have good backups.
+Ideally, shut down Gitea and do a backup of your database and files (Git repositories, attachments etc), or ideally of the whole server.
+This will make it a lot more relaxed to fiddle with the setup.
+- Forgejo will run automatic migrations in the database to convert some structures.
+- There should be no automatic modification of the app.ini related to this upgrade, but it is generally recommended to let Forgejo write to the config file because it is used to store some secrets.

+# Native (Package Manager) installation

+If Gitea is installed via a package manager:

 ## Arch Linux